 So, while I know the relationship between a boss and an employee is fundamentally different from the relationship between a parent and child, I hope you get my point.

 Children want to be in charge.
-That doesn’t mean they should be in charge.
+That doesn’t mean they should be!

 They will push the envelope against your authority.
 Developmentally, that is natural.
 It doesn’t mean you should absolve your role.

 They challenge you because they want to know you are ultimately in control.
 That brings safety, not fear.